iohkedu/cardano-education-program/README.md

 This collection of courses and standalone modules is designed to support a self-paced learning journey, allowing individuals to master the material at their own speed.

+Each course is designed to provide a comprehensive understanding of its respective topic, with practical examples and hands-on exercises.
+Start your learning journey today!

-Please note that these educational materials are currently under development and are intended solely for learning purposes.
+**Note:** These educational resources are currently under development and are intended solely for learning purposes.

 ---